rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 communicate with the server to coordinate running tests (see [src/bootstrap/test.rs]).

-> TODO: What are the steps for manually running tests within an emulator?
-> `./src/ci/docker/run.sh armhf-gnu` will do everything, but takes hours to
-> run and doesn't offer much help with interacting within the emulator.
->
+> TODO:
-> Is there any support for emulating other (non-Android) platforms, such as
-> running on an iOS emulator?
+> Is there any support for using an iOS emulator?
->
-> Is there anything else interesting that can be said here about running tests
-> remotely on real hardware?
 >
 > It's also unclear to me how the wasm or asm.js tests are run.